-The essay below re-enacts such a process with two books I've been reading this month (Marshall McLuhan's Understanding Media: The Extensions of Man and Timothy Morton's Hyperobjects: Philosophy and Ecology after the End of the World), each of its parts one of those windows, arranged now out of their original calendric order, more by how they interacted in retrospect than by how they happened in real time, a series of discrete "moments" turned into a temporal sequence.
-My hope is that by looking through those windows in that sequence, you'll get some sense of what the books did for and to me, not individually but in tandem, the four of us, McLuhan, Morton, you and me, dancing the night away.
+The essay below re-enacts such a process with two books I've been reading and rereading obsessively this month (Marshall McLuhan's Understanding Media: The Extensions of Man and Timothy Morton's Hyperobjects: Philosophy and Ecology after the End of the World), each of its windows one of those moments of measurement.
+They are arranged now out of their original calendric order, more by how they interacted in retrospect than by how they happened in real time, transforming them into a temporal sequence.
+My hope is that by looking through those windows in that sequence, you'll get some sense of what the books did for and to me, not individually but in tandem, the four of us, McLuhan, Morton, you and I, dancing the night away.